blinklet/blog-posts/simulator-updates.md

 # Removed from my list

-I removed three projects from my list of network emulators and simulators.
+I removed two projects from my list of network emulators and simulators.

 [Antidote](https://github.com/nre-learning/antidote) and [NRE Labs](https://github.com/nre-learning/nrelabs-docs) are retired.
 See the [announcement on the NRE Labs site](https://nrelabs.io/2021/12/goodbye-for-now/)

-[vrnetlab](https://github.com/vrnetlab/vrnetlab) has slowed down development activity.
-The last commit was in December 2021, which is recent enough.
-However, on the GitHub repository there are many pull requests open and many issues that have not received a response.
-I think, for now, I will stop listing vrnetlab on the sidebar.
-But,  some parts of vrnetlab and the vrnetlab documentation may still be useful to users of [Containerlab](https://containerlab.dev/)

 [Wistar](https://github.com/Juniper/wistar) seems to have been abandoned.
 There have been no updates in four years and no activity in the [Wistar Slack channel](https://wistar-vtm.slack.com/)

 # Conclusion

-I refreshed my list of network emulators and simulator.
+I refreshed my list of network emulators and simulators.
 I now have eighteen projects on my active list.
 I found seven new projects that I will look at in the future and determine if any should be added to my list.
-I removed three projects from my list.
+I removed two projects from my list.